-Parameter Description VPN Connect automatically Select the checkbox to enable auto-start of the connection upon the boot-up of the router.
+Parameter Description VPN Connect automatically Select the checkbox to enable auto-start of the connection upon to boot-up of the router.
 Username A username (login) to access the Internet.
-Without authorization Select the checkbox if you don't need to enter a username and password to access the Internet.
+Without authorizationSelect the checkbox if you don't need to enter a username password to access the Internet.
 Password A password to access the Internet.
 Password confirmation The confirmation of the entered password (to avoid mistypes).
-VPN server address The IP or URL address of the PPTP or L2TP authentication server.
+VPN server address The IP or URL address of the PPTP or L2TP authentication server

-Parameter Description Encryption No encrypt: MPPE encryption is not applied.
+Parameter Description Encryption Select a method of MPPE encryption.
+No encrypt: MPPE encryption is not applied.
 MPPE 40/128 bit: MPPE encryption with a 40-bit or 128-bit key is applied.
 MPPE 40 bit: MPPE encryption with a 40-bit key is applied.
 MPPE 128 bit: MPPE encryption with a 128-bit key is applied.
 MPPE encryption can be applied only if the MS-CHAP, MS-CHAP-V2, or AUTO value is selected from the Authentication algorithm drop-down list.
-Authentication algorithm Select a required authentication method from the drop-down list or leave the AUTO value.
-MTU The maximum size of units transmitted by the interface.
-Keep Alive Select the checkbox if you want the router to keep you connected to your ISP even when the connection has been inactive for a specified period of time.
-When the checkbox is selected, the LCP interval and LCP fails fields are available.
-Specify the required values.
-Extra options Advanced options of the pppd daemon which need to be specified for this connection.
-Optional .
-Dial on demand Select the checkbox if you want the router to establish connection to the Internet on demand.
-In the Maximum idle time field, specify a period of inactivity (in seconds) after which the connection should be terminated.
-Static IP Address Fill in the field if you want to use a static IP address to access the Internet.
-PPP debug Select the checkbox if you want to log all data on PPP connection debugging.
+Authentication algorithm Select a required authentication method from the drop-down list or leave the AUTO value. МТО The maximum size of units transmitted by the interface.
+Keep AliveSelect the checkbox if you want the router to keep you connect your ISP even when the connection has been inactive for a spe period of time.
+When the checkbox is selected, the LCP int and LCP fails fields are available.
+Specify the required valuesExtra optionsAdvanced options of the pppd daemon which need to be spe PPP debug P debug Select the checkbox if you want to log all data on PPP connection debugging.
 IP received The IP address assigned by the ISP.
 Isolate connection When the checkbox is selected, the router uses an alternate routing table for this connection.
 Select the checkbox only when your ISP requires this.
 Enable RIP Select the checkbox to allow using RIP for this connection.

-Parameter Description NAT Select the checkbox if you want one WAN IP address to be used for all computers of your LAN.
+Parameter Description NAT Select the checkbox if you want one WAN IP address to be all computers of your LAN.
 Firewall Select the checkbox to enable protection against ARP and DDoS attacks.
-Ping Select the checkbox to allow the router to answer ping requests from the external network through this connection.
-For security reasons, it is recommended not to select this checkbox.
+PingSelect the checkbox to allow the router to answer ping the external network through this connection.
+For sec it is recommended not to select this checkbox.